12.2. Global-Thresholds

 12.2.1.2.3. track

 Where to track the rule matches.
 When using by_src/by_dst the tracking is done per IP-address.
 The Host table is used for storage.
 When using by_rule it's done globally for the rule.
 Option by_both used to track per IP pair of source and destination.
 Packets going to opposite directions between same addresses tracked as the same pair.
+The by_flow option tracks the rule matches in the flow.

 12.2.1.2.4. count